Creative And Effective RV Desk Ideas

 Many travel trailers come with built in dressers.
 Depending on the height and space there are a few options for converting it into a mobile office.
 Adding a flip out desk extension or converting the top drawer into a desktop are quick and easy redesigns you can do.
 Another idea is to go with a desk top computer stand.
 It can turn your dresser into a standing desk and still leave you room on top of your dresser for other office items.
 An added bonus to using a converted dresser is that you have the perfect way to stow your office when on the move.

-Utilize The Front Seat
+Utilize The Front Seat As An RV Office

 If you happen to be in a Class A or Class C rig, those front seats can make perfect desk chairs.
 They are cushioned, adjustable, and offer great lumbar support.
 So why not set up your mobile work space where you can utilize these bad boys.